hormoz-lab/PNAS-2021-Curvature/README.md

-# Manifold Curvature Paper
+# Manifold Curvature Paper (PNAS 2021)

 This repository provides instructions and code to reproduce all results, numerics and figures from the [Manifold Curvature paper](https://doi.org/10.1016/j.cell.2020.04.048):

 > D. Sritharan*, S. Wang*, S. Hormoz.
-"Computing the Riemannian curvature of image patch and single-cell RNA sequencing data manifolds using extrinsic differential geometry." bioRxiv(2021).
+"Computing the Riemannian curvature of image patch and single-cell RNA sequencing data manifolds using extrinsic differential geometry."
+PNAS (2021), https://doi.org/10.1073/pnas.2100473118.

 The instructions will walk you through how to (i) download relevant code and data, (ii) run simulations, and (iii) regenerate figures and reproduce numerics from the paper.